Deployment

 Each represents a different cluster on devnet.
 They all work the same way, so just pick one for your deployment.

 The --rpc-url parameter is particularly important.
-While you could use Solana's default RPC endpoints with the shorthand notation (-u d for devnet), we strongly recommend using a dedicated RPC provider instead.
-Here's why: the default Solana RPC can be unreliable, especially during deployments where dropped transactions can cause frustrating failures.
+While you could use Solana's default RPC endpoints with the shorthand notation (-u d for devnet), the default RPC can be unreliable and cause deployment failures due to dropped transactions.

 --keypair-path ~/.config/solana/id.json \